adnangaidi/tasks-management/README.md

 ```

 3. **Database Setup:**
-    ## Prerequisites

-     -Create a MySQL database for your application.
-     -Copy the .env.example file to .env and update the database configuration.
+  **NOTE**: Create a MySQL database for your application and Copy the .env.example file to .env and update the database configuration.

  ```bash
 php artisan key:generate